mapbox/mvt-fixtures/README.md

 There are couple scripts included for debugging the fixtures as you create them.

-**protoc dump** allows you to dump mvt fixtures to the text-based representation supported by the google protoc tool.
+**protoc specification dump** allows you to dump mvt fixtures to the text-based representation supported by the google protoc tool.
 This can be very useful for debugging fixtures to ensure you've created what you expected (particularly for tiles designed to be invalid to parse).

 ```bash
 $ ./scripts/dump fixtures/002/tile.mvt